SilkRose/Pony/stories/script-kitty/script-kitty.md

 *But who to target?*

-She remembered her owner and her friends talking about an alternate world that was through a portal in the statue out front of the school.
+She remembered Rarity and her friends talking about an alternate world that was through a portal in the statue out front of the school.

 *Would there even be a device to hack on the other side?
 Would the radio waves even go through the portal?*